How to ask the time in Japanese

 The phrase consists of the following three components:

 - nanji – 何時 (なんじ) : a word meaning ‘what time’ in Japanese.
-The first kanji means ‘what’ and the second means ‘time’.
-So, these two kanji characters literally mean ‘what time’ in Japanese.
+The first kanji works as an interrogative pronoun to mean ‘what’ in Japanese; the second one often works as a noun to mean ‘time’.
+So, this word literally means ‘what time’ in Japanese.

 - desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 Probably, this is well known as a part of Japanese desu form.
 In the phrase, this is used after “nanji” to make it sound polite.

 - ka – か : a sentence-ending particle used to make a question.
-As the definition suggests, this is used at the end of the phrase to ask the time.
+As the definition suggests, this is used at the end of the phrase to make the question.

-From these three components, we can understand that the formed phrase literally means ‘what time?’ politely in Japanese.
+These three components tell us that the formed phrase literally means ‘what time?’ politely in Japanese.
 This literal interpretation is very close to the actual meaning, I think.

 So far, I’ve explained the definition and meaning of “nanji desu ka” together with its grammatical components.
 Then, let me explain how to use it through the example sentences below.